jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Not all kings are con artists.
 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 At first, the Medieval Age was led by heroes of a classic tale.
 These kings and their nobles defeated monsters to create a peaceful country for the people to live in.

 In Rousseau's time, noble families ruled every European country.
-They were in power because of their ancestors.
+They had absolute power because of their ancestors.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there few books, ink, or even literate people to write anything down.
-In fact, maintaining the existing infrastructure like sanitation, roads, and farmswas hard enough.
-Advanced civilization was gone.
-Anarchy ruled.
+In fact, maintaining the existing Roman infrastructure like sanitation, roads, and farms was hard enough.
+Advanced civilization was mostly gone.
+Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
-They were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invadering Vikings.
-Even better, they headed large families who kept some peace.
-The best thing they did was to build castles to protect the newly remade cities, markets, and hospitals.
+They were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
+Even better, they headed large families who kept a growing peace.
+Soon they built castles to protect the newly remade cities, markets, and hospitals.

 The Early Medieval Ages was a classic story because heroes saw real-life problems.
 They rose to the occasion, rallied supporters, and fought the evil villains with swords, lances, and castle walls.
 Fittingly, a hierarchy formed around these tools.
 We call it feudalism.
 You've probably seen it in shows like Robin Hood, Vikings, or Game of Thrones.
 Feudalism was a rigid hierarchy of kings, bishops, dukes, sheriffs, knights, priests, tradesman, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."
-Peace started to return civilization, which made new and better shovels, oxen, thatched houses, buckets, sickles, and other tools for the people to expand their cyborgolgy.
+It was a good deal.
+The growing peace returned civilization.
+Soon the people had new and better shovels, oxen, thatched houses, buckets, sickles, and other tools to expand their cyborgolgy.

-The people happily declared the leaders holy because the country's stability was vested into the heroes' own person.
 The first kings were basically like mafia bosses.
 These kings didn't rule inside an official parliament or bureaucracy.
 Like an Odysseus, Robin Hood, or Neo, they themselves were society's protagonists, making them Protagonist Kings.
 This was the start of the "noble divine right to rule."

-To have political power, the kings needed to create it.
-Since society had no political institutions like dependable judicial systems, standing police force, or governmental departments, the increasing personal rule of the nobility was holy.
+The game of civilization gave them leaders this deal, because to have political power, the kings needed to create it.
+Since society had no political institutions like dependable judicial systems, standing police force, or governmental departments, the increasing personal rule of the nobility was definitely holy.
 If they disappeared, so did the re-growing civilization keeping millions of peasants safe.
-And while it will be hard for us to appreciate, going to church, and believing the holiness of kings, made hard-working peasants player gods thinking of the big-picture.
+And while it will be hard for us to appreciate, going to church, and believing the holiness of kings, made everyone, even lowly peasants, player gods.
 Their subservience rebuilt society with every new thatched home, cabage patch, and newly dug well.
-And the kings weren't bad guys.
+The kings weren't bad guys.
 They had many battle scars to prove it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>